Alex-Linhares/FARGonautica/README.md

 run detailed below (in the case of the black king of position 6).

-Source code on ref
+Source code previously on https://code.google.com/archive/p/capyblanca/, now available here, in the /Software folder.

-COURSE / BOOK OUTLINE
----